Deep Learning in Physical Layer Communications: Conclusions and Future Directions

 \subsection{Open Access Real-World Data Sets}

-The bloom of applying learning techniques to various applications should be largely credited to the accessible real-world data sets, such as ImageNet for computer vision.
+The bloom of various applications of learning techniques should be largely credited to the accessible real-world data sets, such as ImageNet for computer vision.
 These open access data sets provide an efficient way to compare the performance of different learning algorithms.
-However, such type of accessible data sets for wireless communications are still under developed.
+However, such a type of accessible data sets for wireless communications are still under developed.
 The data protection and privacy regulations further limit the open access of real-world communication data.
-However, it is still essential to publish some data sets, i.e., channel responses under different channel conditions, even not the real-world ones, to speed up the developments of DL-based physical layer communications.
+However, it is still essential to publish some data sets, i.e., channel responses under different channel conditions, to speed up the development of DL-based physical layer communications.